 Did you miss Part I?
 Read it now.

 Interested in the final result of all this research and testing?
-Explore Sentien Audio, now available for pre-order.
+Learn more about Sentien Audio.

 This post was a collaboration between Imrich Valach and Liz Windsor.